pmndrs/jotai/readme.md

 <a id="usetheatom" href="#usetheatom"><img src="img/doc.03.svg" alt="Use the atom in your components" /></a>

-It can be used just like `React.useState`:
+It can be used like `React.useState`:

 ```jsx
 import { useAtom } from 'jotai'